PhaseZeroTrials/phasezero-python/README.md

 Phase Zero is a no-code platform designed for any healthcare organization to safely collect, store, and share any type of health related data.

-This Python CLI wraps the Ovation REST API for document management including:
+This Python CLI wraps the Phase Zero REST API for document management including:

 1. File Upload